Skip to Content

 Generic Medicines: Information for Patients and Members of the Public

-Information for the public on the safety, quality and effectiveness of generic medicines is included on the webpage Our advice on generic medicines
+Information for the public on the safety, quality and effectiveness of generic medicines is included on the Generic Medicines webpage.

 Reference Pricing